mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 addGenerator!(system; bus = "Bus 1", magnitude = 1.1)
 addGenerator!(system; bus = "Bus 3", magnitude = 1.2)

-acModel!(system)
 nothing # hide
 ```

-Now, the user can initiate a "flat start", this can be easily done as follows:
+Now, the user can initiate a flat start, this can be easily done as follows:
 ```@example initializeACPowerFlowFlat
 for i = 1:system.bus.number
     system.bus.voltage.magnitude[i] = 1.0